sethmlarson/pypi-scorecards/README.md

 # OpenSSF Scorecards for top Python packages

 Top 5,000 Python packages by downloads and their [OpenSSF Scorecard values](https://github.com/ossf/scorecard).
-Data gathered from [deps.dev public dataset](https://deps.dev) on May 29, 2024 and is updated weekly.
+Data gathered from [deps.dev public dataset](https://deps.dev) on Jun 1, 2024 and is updated weekly.
 Historical data can be found [under `data/`](https://github.com/sethmlarson/pypi-scorecards/tree/main/data).
 For more information about individual Scorecard checks you can [read the documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md).

 **NOTE:** All missing values are scored as a zero. deps.dev doesn't take missing values into account for their scoring of packages.
 This is the likely reason why you may see a difference in the value reported here versus the one on deps.dev for a package.